The resurgence of classic games recently may make you wonder if you can play your favorites on a newer system.

 To run this software, your computer should have Windows installed.
 It has yet to support any system outside Windows.

-On a bright side, the save feature is provided, so is joystick support.
+On the bright side, the save feature is provided, so is joystick support.

 If you need an emulator to run on your already crowded system, this is a good pick thanks to the low memory usage.